massimocaprinali/cloud-foundry-public/app_mng.md

 #### proxy
 {: #proxy}

-The *proxy* utility provides minimal application management between your application and {{site.data.keyword.Bluemix_notm}}.
+The *proxy* utility provides minimal application management between your application and {{site.data.keyword.cloud_notm}}.

 When enabled, the buildpack starts a proxy agent that is located between your application's runtime and container.
 The *proxy* utility handles all requests that the application receives.
 Based on the type of request, it either takes an App Management action or forwards the request to your application.
 By using *proxy*, your application container continues to live even if the application crashes.
 The proxy agent also allows for incremental file updates, which enables the *Live Edit* mode.